Mexico Visa Considerations For Living In Lake Chapala

 What are the things you need to know when you finally decide you want to make the move to Lake Chapala?
 How is it different from moving to another town or city in the country you live in?

 Establishing Proof of Residency – This is really important for almost anything you do in Mexico!
-“Prueba de Domocilio” or Proof of Residency is tied explicitly with your CFE (electrical) bill and/or your Telmex (telephone) bill.
+“Prueba de Domocilio” or Proof of Residency is tied explicitly with your CFE (electrical) bill and/or your Telmex (telephone) bill and/or other Internet Service Provider.
 You must get your name on one of these documents in order to do just about anything in Mexico.
-So if given the opportunity (better yet, insist upon it), work with your landlord to have one of these important documents changed to your name.
-The rest becomes easier after that.
+So if you are renting, work with your landlord to have one of these important documents changed to your name.
+If you are purchasing a home, you will need to have a Temporary or Permanent Visa in order to change any of the utilities into your name.

 Photo ID.
 This needs to be your passport